-The Wi-Fi modem must be configured before BevTrak[TM] can be used.
+In order to use BevTrak[TM], the modem needs to be configured.
 To configure the modem, from the MODEM SETTINGS menu (Figure 7.31), select CONFIGURE WIFI.
-This will open a WIFI SETUP MENU (Figure 7.32) that will list networks in the area.
-Select from the list or manually enter the network information.
-Once the network is selected, a second WIFI SETUP MENU window will appear (Figure 7.33) so the password and security settings can be entered.
-Select PRESS TO COMPLETE SETUP to complete the process.
+This will open a WIFI SETUP MENU (Figure 7.32) that will allow you to select from existing networks in the area or allow you to manually enter the needed network.
+Once the network is selected, a second WIFI SETUP MENU window will open (Figure 7.33) that will allow you to enter the password to the selected network.
+To finalize setup, select PRESS TO COMPLETE SETUP.